tommytracey/DeepRL-P2-Continuous-Control/README.md

 ##### &nbsp;
 ---
-# PROJECT NOT YET COMPLETE :
-# THIS PAGE IS UNDER CONSTRUCTION
----

 ## Goal
 In this project, I build a reinforcement learning (RL) agent that controls a robotic arm within Unity's [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
 The goal is to get 20 different robotic arms to maintain contact with the green spheres.